IntersectMBO/cardano-node/doc/reference/plutus/plutus-spending-script-example.md

 #### Sending ADA to the script address

-In order to require a Plutus script to validate the spending of a tx ouput, we must put the tx output at the script address of the said Plutus script.
+In order to require a Plutus script to validate the spending of a tx output, we must put the tx output at the script address of the said Plutus script.
 However, before we do that, we must create a datum hash:

 ```bash
 > cardano-cli transaction hash-script-data --script-data-value 42